-This Functional Servicing Study provides details on the planned on-site municipal services for Phase 1 and demonstrates that adequate municipal infrastructure capacity is expected to be available for the planned development of the subject property.
+This Functional Servicing Study provides details for the planned on-site municipal services for Phase 1 and demonstrates that adequate municipal infrastructure capacity is expected to be available for the planned development of the subject property.

-- ➤ Phase 1 water servicing is proposed to be to the north and it is anticipated that this feed will satisfy the City's objective minimum pressure of 40 psi during peak hour demand and achieve a typical planning level fire flow value of 10,000 L/min or greater.
-At the time of detailed design, detailed hydraulic modelling will be undertaken to verify that the proposed on-site and off-site watermains are in conformance with applicable guidelines.
-A connection to a future watermain in a ROW east of Greenbank Road is proposed in the future. - Sanitary service is to be provided to the subject property via the adjacent South Nepean Collector (SNC) trunk sanitary sewer.
-There is sufficient residual capacity in the SNC for the Phase 1 flows, external future residential, commercial and community park flows. - Stormwater service is to be provided by capturing stormwater runoff by an internal gravity sewer system that is to convey flows to an OGS unit for quality control treatment.
+- Phase 1 water servicing is proposed to be connected to the City's Zone 3SW watermain network to the north, and it is anticipated that this feed will satisfy the City's objective minimum pressure of 40 psi during peak hour demand and achieve a typical planning level fire flow value of 10,000 L/min or greater.
+At the time of detailed design, detailed hydraulic modelling will be undertaken to verify that the proposed on-site and off-site watermains are in conformance with applicable guidelines; - Sanitary service is to be provided to the subject property via the adjacent existing South Nepean Collector (SNC) trunk sanitary sewer.
+There is sufficient residual capacity in the SNC for the Phase 1 flows, external future residential, commercial and community park flows; - Stormwater service is to be provided by capturing stormwater runoff by an internal gravity sewer system that will convey flows to an OGS unit for quality control treatment.
 An Enhanced Level of Protection will be provided for stormwater runoff from Phase 1 before being discharged to the Jock River via the Fraser-Clarke Watercourse.
 Quantity control is not required for the Jock River.
-Notwithstanding, some quantity control by means of erosion storage will be included. - ➤ A portion of the subject property is currently within the Jock River regulatory flood plain and the boundary will be revised through the placement of fill prior to development. - ➤ A detailed Hydraulic Grade Line (HGL) modelling analysis will be completed for the proposed system at the detailed design level. - > Low Impact development techniques will be implemented, to promote infiltration of stormwater. - ➤ Erosion and sediment control measures will be implemented and maintained throughout construction.
-The Jock River and the Fraser-Clarke Watercourse will be protected from any negative impacts from construction. - ➤ The proposed servicing and grading plans are expected to meet all City, RVCA, and MOECC requirements as set out in background studies and current standards.
+Notwithstanding, some quantity control by means of erosion storage will be included; - A portion of the subject property is currently within the Jock River regulatory flood plain and permits will be required from the RVCA prior to work commencing within this area; - A detailed Hydraulic Grade Line (HGL) modelling analysis will be completed for the proposed system at the detailed design level; - Sump pumps are proposed to be installed for all units within residential blocks and lots; - Low Impact development techniques will be reviewed and implemented, where feasible, to promote infiltration of stormwater; - Erosion and sediment control measures will be implemented and maintained throughout construction.
+The Jock River and the Fraser-Clarke Watercourse will be protected from any negative impacts from construction;

-Prior to detailed design of the infrastructure presented in this report, this FSR will require approval under the Planning Act as supporting information for the Plan of Subdivision application.
+- The proposed servicing and grading plans are expected to meet all City, RVCA, and MOECC requirements as set out in background studies and current standards; - Prior to detailed design of the infrastructure presented in this report, this FSR will require approval under the Planning Act as supporting information for the Plan of Subdivision application.
 Project-specific approvals are also expected to be required for the infrastructure presented in this report from the City of Ottawa, Ministry of Environment and Climate Change, and Rideau Valley Conservation Authority, among other agencies.